What does a technical artist do?

 Or you might want to take any of the following vocational Level 3 qualifications:

-If you want to straight into a job or apprenticeship, these Level 3 qualifications will equip you with relevant skills:
+If you want to straight into a job, these Level 3 qualifications will equip you with relevant skills:

 Build a portfolio: